 Her area of research is adult education, digital literacies, social justice, spatial justice, and body autonomy.

 As an Iranian-Canadian scholar she has been involved in social and spatial justice, digital literacies, body autonomy, and adult education.
 As an educator she has been teaching courses with a specific focus on diversity, equity and inclusion in education.
 Her recent project collaboration was on “Youth Civic Engagement in Social Media.”

-Tannaz is a postdoctoral fellow at the University of Manitoba, Faculty of Education and is working under the supervision of Dr. Robert Mizzi on spatial justice in higher education.
+Tannaz is a former postdoctoral fellow at the University of Manitoba, Faculty of Education and continues work as a research associate on the spatial justice in higher education project.
 Tannaz seeks to better understand the pedagogical effect of personal technology devices on the experience of in/exclusivity and in/equity amongst marginalized students in higher education.
 Exploring the interconnection of offline and online spaces, she investigates the similarities and differences between online and offline senses of belonging and cultural identities and learning experiences of marginalized students in higher education.

 Dr. Zaragarian is working on the Mapping Intersectionality on University Campuses project.